-Changes in IGF-1 and PDGF levels of inactive women due to traditional resistance training and resistance training with blood flow restriction
+Study of Changes in serum IGF-1 and PDGF levels in inactive women due to traditional combined training and combined training with blood flow restriction

 Document Type : Research Paper